 - What bad habits do you have?

 - What good habits do you have?

-Now pick one of the four core categories to focus on first and use that topic to create your first goal.
+Now pick one of the core categories to focus on first.
+Use that single topic to create your first goal.
 From there you can create a specific goal and that becomes an opportunity for you to increase your brain plasticity, simply by setting out to achieve that one goal.

 Here are a few more brainstorm questions to help you narrow in even more on a specific goal:

 - What would you do if you had more courage and no fear standing in the way?

 - What have you always wanted to learn?